Brown County STEM Innovation Center

-Shared conference rooms and floor-to-ceiling glass promote the transparency of the space.
+Shared conference rooms and floor-to-ceiling glass promote transparency.
 Youth participating in the maker’s space programs can be motivated by college students working in their mechanical engineering classrooms.
 Visitors can see Einstein Project volunteers creating the non-profit’s hands-on materials and curriculum that promote quality learning.
-Brown County’s Land & Water Conservation and University of Wisconsin Extension offices serve county residents with accessible and welcoming spaces.
+Brown County’s Land & Water Conservation and Extension Brown County offices serve county residents with accessible and welcoming spaces.

 Warehouse space with overhead doors and a loading dock make up the Einstein Project’s processing and storage areas.
 A cleanup room allows Land and Water Conservation staff to wash mud off boots and waders behind the scenes.

 Most striking are the panoramic views from one end of the building to the other, through rooms, down every hallway and out onto the campus, serving as a constant connection with the surrounding exterior environment.
 Open staircases allow the natural light to flow through each step.